marissarrwilson/bchw11-NoteTaker/README.md

 * [License](#license)

 ## Description
-This application allows the user to write and save notes.
+This application allows the user to write, save and delete notes.

+The Heroku deployed application can be accessed via the following link: <a href=""></a>

 ## Installation
 Git clone this repository and NPM install to use.